 Like most other states, Georgia doesn’t require you to carry underinsured/uninsured motorist coverage.
-This is an optional form of coverage that protects you if you’re in an accident where the driver at fault cannot pay for damages you suffer.
+This is an optional form of coverage that protects you if you’re in an accident where the driver at fault cannot pay for damages.

 Here’s what that means for you: If you’re involved in a car accident that is not your fault, the other party who is at fault is liable for any personal injuries or property damage from the accident.
 And that person’s car insurance policy is first in order to cover the financial obligations of the liability.

-Once their policy is exhausted, your policy may be used in order to cover whatever might be left.
+Once their policy is exhausted, your policy may be used to cover whatever expenses might be left.

-In Georgia, if you are at fault for a car accident involving personal injuries, the person injured has three different options for seeking compensation.
+In Georgia, if you are at fault in a car accident involving personal injuries, the person injured has three different options for seeking compensation.
 He or she can:

 - File a third-party claim directly with your insurance company.

 - File a claim with the person’s own insurance company, and that firm will then contact your insurer to seek compensation.

 - Pursue a personal-injury lawsuit in civil court.
 This is usually the last resort, and generally only when a settlement cannot be reached.

 This contrasts with the processes in a no-fault state, like New Jersey, where the injured person must exhaust his own policy limits before pursuing a claim with the other party’s insurer.